eatahine/alx-low_level_programming/0x01-variables_if_else_while/README.md

-9-print_comb -program that prints all possible combinations of single-digit numbers 100-print_comb3 -program that prints all possible different combinations of two digits 101-print_comb4 -program that prints all possible different combinations of three digits
+9-print_comb -program that prints all possible combinations of single-digit numbers 100-print_comb3 -program that prints all possible different combinations of two digits 101-print_comb4 -program that prints all possible different combinations of three digits 102-print_comb5 - program that prints all possible combinations of two two-digit numbers